khanhnamle1994/cracking-the-data-science-interview/EBooks/AB-Testing/README.md

 ## Choose The Right Solution

-- Building your own testing platform requires a significant and ongoing engineering investment, but can ultimately provide the greatest level of control and the **tighest integration** with your team and deployment cycles.
+- Building your own testing platform requires a significant and ongoing engineering investment, but can ultimately provide the greatest level of control and the **tightest integration** with your team and deployment cycles.
 - An **A/A test** is a helpful way to ensure that your solution is functioning, reporting, and analyzing correctly.
 - Many A/B testing SaaS platforms are easy to use **without requiring engineering support**: marketers and product people without a coding background can create and run variations in a visual "What You See Is What You Get" environment.
 - An agency can help your team with the **ideation** of tests, **execution** of tests, or both.